D. E. Shaw & Co.: 2022 defamation of a former employee

 In 2022, D.E.
 Shaw and four of its executive committee members were held liable for defamation by a Financial Industry Regulatory Authority (FINRA) arbitration panel and ordered to pay a record sum of $52 million to a former employee, Daniel Michalow.
 The firm claimed after Michalow left in 2018 that it had fired him for sexual harassment.
 But the FINRA panel found the firm's claims to be false, which led to the record award to Michalow.

 2023 SEC charges for impeding employee whistleblowers

 In 2023, the SEC charged D. E. Shaw with violating whistleblower protection rules by requiring firm employees to sign overly broad confidentiality agreements from 2011-2023.
 In some cases, the firm required departing employees to sign releases affirming that they had not filed any complaints with any government agency in order for the employees to receive deferred compensation.
 D.E.
 Shaw agreed to pay $10 million to settle the charges.

-2025 employee rights and DEI cover up
+2025 employee rights

 Court documents revealed in 2025 showed that D.E.
 Shaw's employment agreements going as far back as 2004 required employees to waive their right to sue the firm for sexual harassment, discrimination, or regulatory concerns in order to receive deferred compensation payments.
 In 2023 D.E.
 Shaw updated employee terms to clarify that employees could cooperate with regulators but did not change other provisions.

-Also in 2025, D.E.
-Shaw deleted DEI-related content from its website and released its head of DEI, Maja Hazell, who had led the firm's DEI policy for four years and been one of the most senior DEI executives in finance.
-The firm had programs in place to support the recruitment of women, LGBTQIA+ and non-white employees, but covered up all references to this effort and deleted the hiring program from the website to avoid potential scrutiny and reprisal from the Trump administration.